vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

     Authentication required to connect to the Manager.
     ```

 There's a problem though.
-The locator started, but it says that it was Unable to connect?
+The locator started, but it says that it was unable to connect.

 Once the security manager is included to start the cluster, it is immediately used to authenticate the user.
-To continue you must now connect to the cluster (in gfsh) as the `Operator` as defined in the `BasicSecurityManager` class above.
+To continue you must now connect to the cluster (in `gfsh`) as the `Operator` as defined in the `BasicSecurityManager` class above.
 This is the only role we created that has the authorization to manage the cluster.

-In gfsh, the command would look similar to the following:
+In `gfsh`, the command would look similar to the following:

 ```text
     connect --locator= [IP Address that GemFire is running on] [10334] --user=operator --password=secret
 ```

-We should now be connected to the locator.
-Next, we will start a server.
+You should now be connected to the locator.
+Next, you will start a server.
 This will be very similar to starting the locator.
-In gfsh, use the `start server` command which will include the path to the same `BasicSecurityManager` jar file used when starting the locator.
+In `gfsh`, use the `start server` command, which will include the path to the same `BasicSecurityManager` `.jar` file used when starting the locator.
 ```text
     start server --name=server1 --locators=localhost[10334] --classpath=[path to your security manager]/BasicSecurityManager-1.0-SNAPSHOT.jar --user=operator --password=secret
 ```
 - Repeat this step for each server you need to start, but make sure you change the `--name=` parameter to be unique for each server.

 Good work!
-We now have a GemFire cluster running with our `BasicSecurityManager`!
+You now have a GemFire cluster running with your `BasicSecurityManager`!

 ---
-## Connect a Java Client Application to a Secure GemFire Cluster
+## Connect a Java client application to a secure GemFire cluster

-Before we create the client application, we need to create a Region on the GemFire cluster for the app to interact with.
+Before you create the client application, you need to create a region on the GemFire cluster for the app to interact with.

-In the gfsh terminal run the following command to create a Region call `helloWorld`.
-This will create a [partitioned region](https://gemfire.docs.pivotal.io/910/geode/developing/partitioned_regions/chapter_overview.html) in your GemFire cluster that we can PUT and GET data from.
+In the gfsh terminal, run the following command to create a region called `helloWorld`.
+This will create a [partitioned region](https://gemfire.docs.pivotal.io/910/geode/developing/partitioned_regions/chapter_overview.html) in your GemFire cluster that you can `PUT` and `GET` data from.

 ```
 create region --name=helloWorld --type=PARTITION